Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: 1 active agent and 1 passive agent

-Calculating the exact variance of the system under its steady state involves considering extremely long equations and solving complicated integrals of highly nonlinear functions.
-Nevertheless, it is possible to analytically calculate the conditional variance of the system given $\Delta_{12}[k]=0$, which corresponds to the expected value of the system in the steady state and it is given by:
+The conditional variance of the system given $\Delta_{12}^d[k]=0$, which corresponds to the expected value of the system in the steady state was obtained using a symbolic solver.
+It is given by

-This equation was obtained by first setting $\Delta_{12}[k]=0$ and following a similar procedure as that used to calculate the expected value in (\ref{App:A.N.4}).
+This equation was obtained by first setting $\Delta_{12}^d[k]=0$ and following a similar procedure as was used to calculate the expected value in (\ref{App:A.N.4}).
 The conditional variance (\ref{App:A.N.8}) is a strictly increasing function of $\ell$ for $\ell\in[0,0.5]$.

-We refer to the duration $T$ expressing the number of consecutive time steps in which $p_1[k]$ remains constant ($\forall o \in \interval{1}{T} : p_{1[k+o]} = p_{1}[k]$) as the coherence time $k_{\text{coh}}$ of the system.
-This coherence time conditioned on $\Delta_{12}[k]$ is a random variable that follows a geometrical distribution
+We refer to the duration $T$ expressing the number of consecutive time steps in which $p_1[k]$ remains constant ($\forall o \in \interval{1}{T} : p_{1}[k+o] = p_{1}[k]$) as the coherence time $k_{\text{coh}}$ of the system.
+This coherence time conditioned on $\Delta_{12}^d[k]$ is a random variable that follows a geometrical distribution